System requirements for the application to function correctly:

 No. The SR-EIP is a summer program of eight to ten weeks’ duration and is not intended to be a continuation of research you are already performing at your home institution.
 You must select three institutions other than your home institution.
 There are no exceptions.

 In this section, you will be asked to provide information concerning your educational and research experience as well as other relevant experience.
-Your current resume will be the basis for the information in this section.
+Your current resume will be the basis for the information in this section, you will not submit a resume as part of the application process.
 You will have an opportunity to highlight your most significant experiences in a few brief descriptive paragraphs.

 You may include up to five relevant experiences.
 Please describe experiences from your work or extracurricular activities that relevant to this program and that you would like to bring to our attention.
 Use this section to highlight your efforts and achievements clearly and succinctly.
 Limit your description to no more than 100 words.

 The statement of purpose should be an essay crafted to convey your academic and career goals, with an emphasis on your current research interests.
 In this essay, you should demonstrate an understanding of questions and issues within your discipline and clearly explain your reason for pursuing doctoral level (PhD or MD-PhD) training.
+An interview is not a standard part of the SR-EIP application process, consider the statement of purpose your opportunity to introduce yourself to a review committee and the chance to answer any information you might share during an interview.
 Limit your statement of purpose to no more than 1,000 words.

-We recommend that you take time to compose your statement of purpose separately and then paste the edited document into the Statement of Purpose text box.
+We recommend that you take time to compose your statement of purpose using word processing software (Microsoft Word, Google Docs) and then paste the edited document into the Statement of Purpose text box.
 Be sure to spell check and proofread your essay.

 You will need two letters of recommendation.
 In this section, you will be able to request recommendation letters by sending email notifications to the two people that you identify by name and email address.
 You will be able to review the request before it is sent and to include a brief personal message.